Go to Instagram to see all my latest art – anything there can be bought, just contact me.

 I did get support from a number of people I hadn’t expected to get some from but the disappearance of people I had trusted hit hard.

 Sitting in hospital, I realised I had to deal with the hammer blow of mortality and potential real depression and very real PTSD.
-The problem with living is knowing you’ve died.
 Isolation and trauma are potentially killers in their own rights and I was suffering from both.
 I remember being laid in a hospital bed and realising it would forever define me if I let it get on top of me and so instead of getting depressed, I realised I had to exploit the actual luck of being brought back and so I attempted to channel the trauma and shock into my work.
 Every time I felt it build, I started more work.
 I was discussing this, later, with an RE teacher at the kids’ school who feels it’s an amazing thing to have done and a great example.
 I find it difficult to read it that way.

 Corrosive selfie culture